How Secure Are Your Universally Unique IDentifiers (UUIDs)?

 Universally Unique IDentifiers, also known as UUIDs or GUIDs, are 128-bit numbers used to uniquely identify information in computer systems.
 UUIDs can be used to refer a wide variety of elements (documents, objects, sessions, tokens, entities, and so on).
 They can also be used as database keys.

-UUIDs: Unveiling Universally Unique Identifiers
+What is UUID Used For?
+Unveiling Universally Unique Identifiers (UUIDs)

 Universally Unique Identifiers, also known as UUIDs or GUIDs, are 128-bit numbers used to uniquely identify information in computer systems.
 UUIDs can be used to refer to a wide variety of elements (documents, objects, sessions, tokens, entities, and so on).
 They can also be used as database keys.